 Introduction

-For Nigerians living abroad, access to native food is not just a luxury—it’s a connection to home.
-From ogbono and egusi to pepper soup spice and dry fish, there’s growing demand in the diaspora for authentic food items.
+For Nigerians abroad, native food is more the best gift in the entire world (Quote me anywhere lol).
+From ogbono and egusi to pepper soup spice and stockfish, there’s always demand in the diaspora for that authentic taste of Naija.

-Each country has strict import regulations to protect consumers and agriculture from unsafe or prohibited items.
-Most Nigerian dry foods and spices can be shipped if properly packaged, labeled, and declared.
+Yes, but with conditions.
+Each country has strict import laws to protect consumers and agriculture.
+The good news is that most Nigerian dry foods and spices are allowed if they’re properly packaged and declared.

 Commonly Allowed Items: